6 Tips to Make Acupuncture Work for You

 5. Commit to healthy habits.

 I will give you suggestions for things you can do to speed your results.
-There are ALWAYS things you can do to maximize the effectiveness of your treatments and feel better more quickly.
+There are ALWAYS things you can do to maximize the effectiveness of your treatments and feel better quicker.
+If you commit to:

 - Following my diet and lifestyle recommendations